 You should know : Economic Substance Regulations Notification Form

-A business compliance with Economic Substance Regulations requires the Licensee or Exempted Licensee that are classified under the business to submit their Economic Substance Report by the mentioned deadline otherwise they will pay a penalty of AED 50,000 under Article 14 of Decision 57 for failure to provide an Economic Substance Report.
-Thus, the fulfillment of ESR Requirements would suspend the businesses that commit unethical business practices and hence pave the way for better business ideas.
-This results in creating healthy competition between the business competitors that resides either inside or outside the United Arab Emirates.
-In short the compliance with the ESR requirements will help increase the profitability of the businesses.
+Business compliance with Economic Substance Regulations requires the Licensee or Exempted Licensee that is classified under the business to submit their Economic Substance Report by the mentioned deadline otherwise they will pay a penalty of AED 50,000 under Article 14 of Decision 57 for failure to provide an Economic Substance Report.
+Thus, the fulfilment of ESR Requirements would suspend the businesses that commit unethical business practices and hence pave the way for better business ideas.
+This creates healthy competition between the business competitors that resides either inside or outside the United Arab Emirates.
+In short, compliance with the ESR requirements will help increase the profitability of the businesses.

 To get a consultation from Economic Substance Regulations , Contact us now!!

 Syed Hassan Ali carries with him an experience of 13 years in providing legal guidance and consultancy.
 He is a holder of two degrees, one in Business Management and the other in Economics for Engineers and Scientists.
 He carries an in-depth knowledge of the UAE market and continues to be an asset to businesses, providing clarity regarding applicability of the ESR regulations as well as guide them in making informed decisions.